America divided: following the violence at the Capitol, Unite America's Nick Troiano wrote for Real Clear Politics about the path ahead.

 Accordingly, in this unprecedented circumstance, Unite America has rescinded our endorsement of Republican Rep. Jay Obernolte of California and requested a refund of a PAC contribution to Ohio Congressman Bill Johnson.
 They made a terrible calculation and their decisions carry significant consequences for our country.

 The key to fixing our politics is not just to change who we elect, but how we elect.
 As long as our leaders’ path to election runs through the extreme bases of both political parties, and as long as both political parties are insulated from any kind of new competition, our country will continue to be torn apart and our democracy will continue to fray.

 The events of Jan.
 6, 2021, must prompt a clarion call for Congress and state legislatures to eliminate partisan gerrymandering, closed primaries, plurality-winner elections, and barriers to voter participation that collectively disenfranchise citizens, distort representation, and fuel our division.

 Fortunately, electoral reform is taking root across the country.
-Alaska voters, for instance, adopted a reform supported by Unite America last November to implement our country’s first nonpartisan primary with a ranked-choice-voting general election, which will have the impact of rewarding rather punishing leaders who put the public interest over partisan interests.
+Alaska voters, for instance, adopted a reform supported by Unite America last November to implement our country’s first nonpartisan primary with a instant-runoff-voting general election, which will have the impact of rewarding rather punishing leaders who put the public interest over partisan interests.
 Notably, Alaska’s Lisa Murkowski was the first Republican senator who called for the president’s resignation last week.
 Reform matters because incentives matter.